Sansukumi-ken: History

 Ken games played with three hand gestures became popular in the 18th century.
 They were named sansukumi-ken, which translates into "ken of the three who are afraid of one another."
 The oldest sansukumi-ken game is mushi-ken (虫拳), a game originally from China.
 In mushi-ken, the "frog" represented by the thumb wins against the "slug" represented by the pinkie finger, which, in turn defeats the "snake" (蛇) represented by the index finger, which wins against the "frog" (蛙).
-Although this game was imported from China, the Japanese version differs in the animals represented.
-In adopting the game, the original Chinese characters for centipede or millipede (蚰蜒) were apparently confused with the characters for the "slug" (蛞蝓).
-The centipede was chosen because of the Chinese belief that the centipede was capable of killing a snake by climbing and entering its head.
+Although this game was imported from China, the Japanese version differs in the animals represented: in the Chinese version, the centipede takes the place of the slug, because of the Chinese belief that the centipede was capable of killing a snake by climbing and entering its head.
+When the game was adopted by the Japanese, the original Chinese characters for centipede or millipede (蚰蜒) were apparently confused with the characters for the "slug" (蛞蝓).

 Kitsune-ken (or tōhachi-ken), another Japanese sansukumi-ken game (1774).
 From left to right: Hunter (Ryōshi), village head (Shōya), and fox (Kitsune).

 The most popular sansukumi-ken game in Japan was kitsune-ken (狐拳), also known as tōhachiken (東八拳).
 In the game, a supernatural fox called a kitsune (狐) defeats the village head, the village head (庄屋) defeats the hunter, and the hunter (猟師) defeats the fox.
 A distinct feature of kitsune-ken is that the game is played by making gestures with both hands.
 To gesture the village head, the player would place their hands on their legs; for the hunter, the player would hold an imaginary rifle; and for the fox, the player would hold their hands up, palms towards the other player.
 The chonkina stripping game is a variation of kitsune-ken where players remove their clothing each time they lose a round.